National Association for Gun Rights

 The National Association for Gun Rights (NAGR) is a gun rights advocacy group in the United States.
 They maintain an affiliated PAC and a nonprofit legal foundation.
 Officially incorporated in Virginia on March 29, 2000, NAGR was founded by Dudley Brown as a national companion organization to Rocky Mountain Gun Owners.
-NAGR is a rival of the National Rifle Association and considers itself a more "conservative alternative" to the NRA.
-The group spends most of its energy attacking lawmakers deemed too soft on Second Amendment issues via direct mail, robocalls and low-cost television ads.
-The group has gained notoriety for its aggressive lobbying tactics and attack ads.
+NAGR is a rival to the more moderate National Rifle Association of America (NRA) and considers itself to be a more "conservative alternative" to the NRA.
+The group spends most of its energy focused on lawmakers and moderates who are deemed too compromising on Second Amendment issues.
+This is achieved via direct mail, robocalls and low-cost television ads.
+The group has gained notoriety for its lobbying tactics and attack ads.